headforwards-spd/headforwards-website/src/pages/wordpress-blog/2017-06-win-a-free-ticket-to-agile-on-the-beach-2017.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2017/06/win-a-free-ticket-to-agile-on-the-beach-2017"
+path: /2017/06/win-a-free-ticket-to-agile-on-the-beach-2017
-title: "Win a Free Ticket to Agile on The Beach 2017"
+title: 'Win a Free Ticket to Agile on The Beach 2017'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/winatickettoagileonthebeach20162.png, text: ""}
-date: "2017-06-21T16:12:36.000Z"
+date: '2017-06-21T16:12:36.000Z'
-modified: "2017-11-03T10:52:09.000Z"
+modified: '2017-11-03T10:52:09.000Z'
-excerpt: "Do you want to win a free ticket to Agile on the Beach 2017 worth over £400?
+excerpt: 'Do you want to win a free ticket to Agile on the Beach 2017 worth over £400?
 Headforwards are giving one person the chance to win a ticket to the Agile conference.
-Agile on the Beach is an industry 2-day annual conference in Falmouth, Cornwall that explores the latest Agile and lean thinking in software craftsmanship, …"
+Agile on the Beach is an industry 2-day annual conference in Falmouth, Cornwall that explores the latest Agile and lean thinking in software craftsmanship, …'
-categories: ["News"]
+categories:
+    - News
 tags: []
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 Do you want to win a free ticket to Agile on the Beach 2017 worth over £400?
 Headforwards are giving one person the chance to win a ticket to the Agile conference.